D-a-rt/d-art.fixed-price/README.md

 #### Introduction:

-This set of contracts contain three different types of contract: fa2-editions (two variants), fixed-price and fa2-editions-factory (will call it serie-factory).
+This set of contracts contain 5 different types of contract: fa2-editions (three variants), fixed-price and serie-factory, gallery-factory and permission-manager.

 #### Prerequisites